Techsmartweb

 When a component is rendered in React, the ComponentDidMount() lifecycle method is triggered.
 This presents developers with a unique opportunity to integrate with third-party services such as Google Analytics, Ads, or any other resource that requires initialization with a completed component.
 Without the ComponentDidMount() method, developers can spend to extra time to transfer data from one resource to another prior to rendering the main component.

 Stop!
-This is useful: Is it possible to use react without react-dom?
+This is useful: Is it a problem to make all React components class-based?

 Update State After Component Renders